pologrp/polo/docs/getting-started/setup.rst

 .. note::

-  The rest of the documentation can be followed easily after either installing ``polo`` from source using the superbuild feature or using the prebuilt Docker images.
+  The rest of the documentation can be followed easily after either installing ``polo`` from source by using the superbuild feature or using the prebuilt Docker images.

 .. rubric:: Footnotes